FatihKoz/DisposableSpecial/README.md

 If you have a multiple airline setup, then you can setup your tours for your airlines too.
 Checks will done according to that.
 Also two Award Classes are provided, one for Open/Generic Tours (no airline defined) one for Airline Tours (with airline checks).

+Tours can be limited by market powered "Tour Token"s, a token can be defined/used for multiple tours (but a tour can not have multiple tokens).
+Users without required tokens can not visit the tour details pages at all.

 ### How to use NOTAMs ?

 Well, it is totaly up to you.
 They will be displayed close to real life NOTAM format, you can use them as News like or inform your pilots about procedures for a special airport etc. Just check module admin page for Notam management.